mbalsara/crm/docs/BETTER_AUTH_FINAL_PLAN.md

 ```

 **Benefits:**
-- ✅ No database query to `company_domains` on every request
+- ✅ No database query to `customer_domains` on every request
 - ✅ Faster middleware execution
 - ✅ tenantId available directly in session
 - ✅ Automatic user provisioning on first SSO